Mid Autumn Festival Astrology – Moongazing & Mythology…

 What are the cosmic roots of this time of year?

-Falling on the 15th day of the eighth lunar month, Mid-Autumn Festival – or the Moon Festival – is when families gather to admire what’s believed to be the fullest moon of the year.
+The 15th day of the eighth lunar month, Mid-Autumn Festival – or the Moon Festival – is when families gather to admire what’s believed to be the fullest moon of the year.

 Astronomically, the Moon at this time of year is physically closer, therefore it appears bigger and brighter for all to see.